dpwiese/personal-website/content/posts/documentation.md

   -o documentation.pdf; rm temp.md
 ```

-The result is the following, no line numbers on the web, and correctly rendered PDF output from Pandoc.
+The result is the following, no line numbers for the desired code blocks on the web, and correctly rendered PDF output from Pandoc.

 ````md
 ```js {linenos=false} &nbsp;